August 29, 2009

 Close Embrace and Open Embrace (I)

-But Argentine tango represents a different view, or a culture, that recognizes and sanctions nonsexual intimacy.
-Tango is a product of that culture.
-In this context tango is not just a dance.
-It is a way by which that innocent human desire can be met with stylized sophistication and elegance under a set of rules designed to maintain the dignity and decency of the participants.
-(That is why milonga code is such an important part of tango.)
-The influence of tango to the world, I believe, is by far more cultural than artistic.
-Tango is now becoming a worldwide phenomenon for a reason.
-It meets a fundamental human needfulfilling that secret yearning between men and women.
+However, Argentine tango reflects a different cultural perspective—one that embraces and celebrates innocent intimacy.
+Tango is a product of that culture (see Tango: Historical and Cultural Impacts).
+In this context, tango is not just a dance; it is a way by which this innocent human desire can be met with stylized sophistication and beauty, shaped by rules that uphold the dignity and elegance of the experience.
+This is why milonga codes play such a vital role.
+The influence of tango, I believe, is by far more cultural than artistic.
+Tango is becoming a worldwide phenomenon for a reason.
+It serves a fundamental human need by fulfilling this intrinsic longing for connection between men and women.

 This then leaves the problem of whether I can bring the correct spirit of surrender to the dance as a male follow (the "feminity" as you call it).
 I suspect I can, but I don't know for definite yet.